puzzle/ansible-training/content/labs/_index.en.md

 {{% notice note %}}
-The cloud-based lab infrastructure is provided if you are following a Puzzle-guided Techlab.
+The cloud-based lab infrastructure is provided if you are following a guided Techlab by Puzzle ITC.
 {{% /notice %}}

-To run techlab environment locally there is a guide for Vagrant based virtual hosts in the
+If you prefer to run the techlab environment locally you can find instructions to set up Vagrant-based virtual hosts in the
 <i class="ti-plug" style="color: #003399"></i>
 [setup section](/setup)
 <i class="ti-plug" style="color: #003399"></i>